earaujoassis/evolve/README.md

 # Evolve

-> A C library for metaheuristics algorithms.
+> A library for Evolutionary Computation algorithms

 **WARNING**: CURRENTLY NOT READY FOR USE.